MichaelTatarski/MichaelTatarski/README.md

 ## Skill Set

 My name is Michael and I'm a Software Engineer at Siemens in Nuremberg.
-I mainly enjoy programming on the system and driver layer of a system.
+I mainly enjoy programming on the system and driver layer.

 **Programming Languages**